askesvane/LanguageAnalytics/assignment2_Collocation/README.md

 ## Methods

 As the task is to create an output file containing every collocate, their raw frequencies as well as MI, I need to calculate the MI.
 In order to do so, I first have to calculate the observed co-occurance frequency and the expected co-occurance frequency of each word co-occuring with the keyword.
-I follow the documentation which can be found [here](http://collocations.de/AM/index.html).
+I follow the documentation [here](http://collocations.de/AM/index.html).
 These observed and expected frequencies are then employed to calculate the MI; the MI is calculated as the log of the observed frequency divided by the expected frequency.

 ## Evaluation

 The command line tool successfully returns a csv-file in the folder 'out' with the information 'collocate', 'raw_frequency', and 'MI'.
 The rows are sorted after frequency where the words with lowest co-occurance frequency come first and highest co-occurance frequency come last.

-__Minor considerations__
+__Minor considerations__<br>
 The collocates are defined as appearing within a specified 'window' around the keyword measured in characters.
 Thus, all the words within the window are to the same degree considered as co-occuring with the keyword.
-The window size is however arbitrarily defined (the default is 30 characters on each side) and can be specified to be of any size in the command line.
-This could in turn alter the content of the output file dramatically.
+In terms of meaning, there is however a difference between words appearing right next to each other and words appearing with several words between them.
+The window size is arbitrarily defined (the default is 30 characters on each side) and can be specified to be of any size in the command line.
+This could in turn alter the content of the output file dramatically as well as potential conclusions drawn from it.

-The output file contains several stopwords such as 'the', 'a', 'of', etc. from which it is hard to say anything about the keyword.
+The output file contains a lot of stopwords such as 'the', 'a', 'of', etc. from which it is hard to say anything about the keyword.
 To extract meaningful information from the output, I could have excluded these according to a stopword dictionary.

 ## Repository structure and files
 This repository has the following directory structure: